 Have students come up with a definition, replace the made-up word with a real word, and explain what clues they used to determine their answer.
 In this way, teaching context clues becomes a fun game.

 Individually or with partners, give students a challenging vocabulary word, its definition, and a sample sentence.
 Then, have them write their own sentence that includes context clues.
 Next, their partners (or the whole class) will guess the word’s meaning.

 When students practice context clues, be sure to always ask two questions:

 - How do you know?

-Students must think through the process of finding and analyzing context clues, and they should be able to describe this process to others.
+Students must think through the process of finding and analyzing context clues and should be able to describe this process to others.

 Do you need anchor charts and context clues practice for your students?
 Shop context clues resources here:

 Grab your FREE context clues activities by clicking on the image below and entering your name and email address.
-You will receive an email that contains the password for the free resource library.
+You will receive an email that contains the free resource.